 The Biggest Public Library supported reading challenge in Australia

-The BIG Summer Read is an annual reading challenge run by Public Libraries Victoria.
-The BSR encourages young readers 0-18 years to read and engage with their local public libraries over the Australian Summer holidays in December and January.
+The Big Summer Read is an annual reading challenge run by Public Libraries Victoria.
+It is designed to encourage young people 0-18 years to read and engage with their local public libraries over the Australian summer school holidays in December and January.

-Now in it’s Fifth year, the BIG Summer Read has grown to include all public library services in Victoria as well as public libraries in Tasmania, Queensland and South Australia.
+Now in it’s fifth year, the Big Summer Read has grown to include all public library services in Victoria as well as public libraries in Tasmania, Queensland New South Wales and South Australia.
 Last year in 2024, more than 24,000 young readers participated in the challenge, and that was just in Victoria!

 The program starts on the 1st December and finishes on the 31st January each year and registration is free.
 Participating library services typically offer incentive prizes for those who complete the challenge as well as a national prize draw to encourage and reward the efforts of young readers.